The Web address of this article is

 not grieving, then assess whether s/he is

-control-led locally or chronically by a
+controlled locally or chronically by a

-- specially if the depression lasts long or recurs.
+false self - specially if the depression lasts long or recurs.

-and these.
+and this.

 As you do, check to see if

-your true Self a high personal priority.
+freeing your true Self a high personal priority.

 If you

-conclude the "depression" may indicate false-self
+feel the person's "depression" may indicate psychological wounds, see

-wounds, see this for response options.
+this for response options.

-This is one of a series of brief articles suggesting
+This is one of a series of brief

-effective ways to respond to common social
+effective ways to respond to common unpleasant social

 behaviors.
 This article offers three options to